 Anita is also a collector of black memorabilia.
 Over the years, while traveling the world on tour, her collection has grown tremendously in size and in value.
 A representative from Sotheby's visited Anita in her Beverly Hills home to appraise the collection and was overwhelmed by it.
 He suggested that she loan items to a museum or open a museum of her own!
 In an interview with Celebrity Collector Magazine, Anita said it's much harder to find black memorabilia today than it was twenty years ago.
 "I started collecting in the early '80's, and you could pretty much find items everywhere.
 Not any more.
 Black memorabilia has become a very popular collectible.
 I know what I've accumulated is valuable, and I've even thought about putting it on Ebay, but I just can't part with it"

 In 2005, Anita recorded "Take Me Home" for an All-Star Tribute to Cher on Cleopatra Records.
 In 2006, she appeared on "Celebrity Duets" (FOX) performing with Olympic champion Carly Patterson.
 She can also be seen in the film/documentary "The Secret Revolution of Disco" (2013).
 Anita retired from touring at the end of 2015 and is working on various projects, including a book!
-Look for "Fairytale: The Pointer Sisters' Family History" in February 2019!
+Look for "Fairytale: The Pointer Sisters' Family History" in Spring 2019!

 Songs that are fan favorites with Anita on lead vocal include: "Yes We Can, Can", "Fire", "Slow Hand", "I'm So Excited", "Freedom", "Insanity" and "I Want Fireworks".